ST. LOUIS (AP) The St. Louis Cardinals reminded Jhonny Peralta it was getting close to dinner time. Then he did something about it.

-Matt Holliday had an RBI single and double and has reached safely in 42 consecutive games to start the season, matching former teammate Albert Pujols (2008) for the longest streak in the majors since 2000.
+St. Louis slugger Matt Holliday singled twice and has reached safely in all 41 games, trailing only former teammate Albert Pujols - who did it in 42 straight to start the 2008 season - for the longest streak in the majors since 2000.

 Diamondbacks: Reliever David Hernandez (elbow) was set to make his fourth rehab appearance, and second straight with Double-A Mobile. ...
 Reliever Oliver Perez stayed in after Holliday lined a single off his right ankle in the seventh, but left after walking Adams on four pitches. ...
 Enrique Burgos got a mound visit from Hale and trainers after warmups in the ninth, complaining of undisclosed soreness, and then lasted just two hitters.
 Hale said Burgos would be re-evaluated.

 Cardinals: Leadoff man Jon Jay (left wrist) begins a short rehab stint Tuesday with Class A Peoria.
 General manager John Mozeliak said Jay could be in the lineup as soon as Friday. ...
 LHP Marco Gonzales might skip a start due to recurring shoulder issues.

 Diamondbacks: Archie Bradley (2-1, 4.00 ERA) is 0-1 with a 10.29 ERA in his last two starts since sustaining a right sinus fracture after being struck in the face by a line drive by Carlos Gonzalez on April 28.

 Cardinals: Jaime Garcia (0-1, 2.57 ERA) makes his second start of the season after allowing two runs in seven innings against the Mets.